On this page:

 Speak with your local council if you are unsure if this pathway applies to your development.

-Pathway 1 applies to single dwellings in the following urban zones:
+This pathway applies to single dwellings in the following zones:

-Find out if your land is in an urban zone with VicPlan
+Find out if your land is in one of the above zones by checking VicPlan.

 Do I have to use the specified bushfire protection measures?